makrai/notes/scialom2004-multiling-summ.md

 * In the following
   * methodology used to build the corpus
   * corpus statistics
-  * performances of baselines and state-of-the-art models
+  * performances of baselines and SOTA models

 # 4 Models 5